Roofing Website Design – Optimize Your Roofing Site for Greater Visibility

 - Design – The website should look good, be easy to read, fonts should be simple.
 The more navigable the site, the better!

 - SEO – Search engine optimization is critical to success.
-Proper keyword use, content, and optimizing your site for your niche/searcher
+Proper keyword use, content, and optimizing your roofing site for your location

 - Accessibility/Mobility – People access the internet from everywhere and on various mobile devices today.
 Make sure your site is accessible